Hazrat Shahjalal International Airport: Development and expansion

 Parking facilities are being upgraded, both for passenger and cargo aircraft, of the airport extension works of passenger and cargo aprons are also going on.
 The project will cost and will provide facility to park four wide-bodied passenger aircraft and two wide-bodied cargo aircraft side by side.
 In recent years, CAAB has completed modernisation and beautification of the two terminal buildings, constructed five aircraft parking bays, installed two more boarding bridges, re-installed a power plant to ensure 24 hours power supply, and added more passenger check-in and immigration counters and baggage conveyor belts.

-In recent years, the internal designs such as concourse, toilets and other parts were also upgraded.
-The duty-free shops brought in international luxury branded products.
-As part of the development plan, the first international chain cafe, Barista Lavazza, was opened in the international terminal in 2014 followed by Krispy Kreme in 2017.